 Research Assistants (Art History, Visual Arts) (3 Students)

-Student 2: Advanced graphic design skills including Adobe CC software to organize above materials into presentable collections.
+- Graphic design skills to organize above materials into presentable collections.

-Student 3: Advanced data management skills to archive, order, and reorder textual and visual (still and moving) materials into a working document for creative process.
+- Data management skills to archive, order, and reorder textual, photographic, and video materials into a working document.

 Faculty Project Lead